webpy/webpy.github.com/docs/0.3/apps/index.md

 Other languages : [français](/docs/0.3/apps/fr) | ...

-webpy applications encompasss the urls and handlers that map to them.
+webpy applications encompass the urls and handlers that map to them.
 They fall into several categories:

 * [Basic app](/docs/0.3/apps/basic).
 Define urls and classes to handle them.
 * [Auto app](/docs/0.3/apps/auto).
 Urls are determined automatically based on classes.